The BMA marks its 110th anniversary with an ambitious initiative centered on the environment.

 Turn Again to the Earth, a title inspired by the writing of environmental activist Rachel Carson, will include:

-- A series of ten exhibitions that capture the relationships between art and the environment across time and geography.
+- A series of nine exhibitions and installations that capture the relationships between art and the environment across time and geography.

 - The development of a sustainability strategic plan.